 Women are twice as likely as men to suffer from stress incontinence.
 Stress incontinence occurs when the muscles that support the bladder and control the release of urine begin to weaken.
 The most common factor that leads to stress incontinence in men is prostate surgery.
 If the prostate gland is removed, the tissue that wraps around the urethra may be weakened.

-Testing for Stress Incontinence
+Testing for Stress Incontinence in Athens, GA

 For most cases of stress incontinence, the issue is fairly easy to diagnose and may not require any tests.
 But, some tests may be taken to pinpoint the cause of incontinence if mixed symptoms are experienced.
 These tests include: